Are you going to Las Vegas and taking your kids?

 2. Avoid the strip

 Keep the kids off the strip as much as possible.
 Find a different way to get around: rental car, monorail, taxi, anything that keeps them off the strip.
 Once they are walking down the strip there is no telling what they may see.
 Things my kids have seen are Mickey Mouse getting drunk, stripper cards, and barely dressed women.
+I was stunned when a man walked up to my nine year old and handed him a small card with a naked woman on it.
+They don’t care if it’s a kid, so the best thing to do is avoid them completely.

 3. Make the Pool a Priority